Skip to main content

 new Object[] { 2, "Alice" });

-Map<String, Object> queryArg = CollectionUtils.asMap("id", 3, "name", "David");
+Map<String, Object> params = CollectionUtils.asMap("id", 3, "name", "David");

-jdbc.executeUpdate("insert into user_info (id,name) values (:id, :name)",
+jdbc.executeUpdate("insert into user_info (id,name) values (:id, :name)", params);

-// Map query results to any type
+// Map to Bean

 List<User> users = jdbc.queryForList("select * from user_info", User.class);